projectcalico/calico/master/getting-started/docker/installation/manual.md

 ```

-Pair the printed command with your favorite init system to ensure Calico is
+Pair the printed command with your favorite init system to ensure {{site.prodname}} is
 always running on each host.

 See [additional information on binding to an init system